Jemtaly/pymcl/README.md

 ```python
 Fr(s: str) -> Fr
 ```
 Create an element in Fr from a string, which is the decimal representation of the element.
-The library does not supply a constructor for `Fr` from an integer, you can convert an integer to a string and then use this constructor.
+The library does not supply a constructor for `Fr` from an integer, you can convert an integer to a string and then use this constructor, the integer should be in the range of $[0, r)$, where $r$ is the order of the Fr group.

 ```python
 Fr.__str__(self: Fr) -> str